canjs/can-connect-signalr/docs/signalR.md

     provides a default name for this method (hub name + "Create").
 Use this property to overwrite that name.

     @option {String} createdName
-    The name of the event listener your `SignalR` proxy you will use to listen for objects created on your hub.
+    The name of the RPC listener your `SignalR` proxy you will use to listen for objects created on your hub.
     `can-connect-signalr` provides a default name for this method (hub name + "Created").
 Use this property to overwrite that name.